Pathway Testing in Metabolomics with Globaltest, Allowing Post Hoc Choice of Pathways: Single-step Shortcut

-In the toy example, given the upper bound $\bm{\lambda}_F$ and the lower bound $\bm{\lambda}_R$ with $R=\{3\}$, Figure \ref{fig:tc} shows the maximal critical values $c_{max}(\ell)$ (broken line) and its exact critical values (triangle point-up) for all $H_S$.
-It is clear that $c_{max}(\ell)$ is above all exact critical values and it is an increasing function of levels.
-We further note that calculating $\hat{\bm{\lambda}}(\ell)$ for all possible levels only requires eigenvalue calculation of $\bm{\lambda}_R$ and $\bm{\lambda}_F$ once.
-This significantly reduce the calculation time for large matrices (i.e.\ large $n$).
+In the toy example in Figure \ref{fig:tc}, given the upper bound $\bm{\lambda}^F$ and the lower bound $\bm{\lambda}^R$ with $R=\{3\}$, the $c_{max}(\ell)$ line and the exact critical values $c_S$ for all $H_S$ are presented as dashed line and triangle points.
+It is clear that $c_{max}(\ell)$ is above all exact critical values.
+In addition to avoiding the exponentially many critical value computations, we further note that calculating $\hat{\bm{\lambda}}^F_R(\ell)$ for all possible levels only requires calculation of eigenvalues $\bm{\lambda}^F$ and $\bm{\lambda}^R$ once.
+This significantly reduces the computing time especially for large matrices (i.e.\ large $n$).

-\subsection{Sure or unsure outcomes}
+\subsection{Sure or Unsure Outcomes}